SRGSSR/playsrg-apple/docs/README.md

 The project runs on iOS 14.1, tvOS 14 and above and must be opened with the latest Xcode version.

-## Contributing

-If you want to contribute to the project, have a look at our [contributing guide](CONTRIBUTING.md).

 ## Required tools

 - Building the project requires command-line tools for icon generation, easily installed with [Homebrew](https://brew.sh/):